 Getting too much or not enough of certain nutrients, such as vitamin B12, protein, iron or selenium, could affect the strength and appearance of nails.
 But these conditions are rare in Canada.

-Good health and nutrition show up in various parts of the body, so the best way to ensure healthy nails is to follow Canada’s Food Guide.
+Good health and nutrition show up in various parts of the Healthy Body, so the best way to ensure healthy nails is to follow Canada’s Food Guide.
 That’s the official word from Health Canada, which recommends getting enough nutrients, especially protein (a protein deficiency can cause dents in nails), for optimum nail health.
 Lean meat, poultry, fish, legumes, nuts, soy, eggs, as well as low-fat milk and yogurt are good sources of protein.

 There are no proven “cures” or supplements that help nails.
 Many of the supplements claiming to enhance nail growth have not been tested for effectiveness or safety.
 According to Health Canada there is no proof that getting an extra boost of calcium, biotin, chromium or protein will help your nails grow, or that soaking them in gelatin will make them stronger.